-If death occurs in a nursing home, the staff will contact the GP on your behalf, and again you may be asked to collect the Medical Cause of Death Certificate from the Surgery.
+If the death occurs in a nursing home, the staff will contact the GP on your behalf, and again you may be asked to collect the Medical Cause of Death Certificate from the Surgery.

 If a death occurs suddenly or unexpectedly, whether as a result of apparent natural causes, an accident or a crime, then the death will be automatically referred to H M Coroner.
 This can be irrespective of where the death occurs.

 When a death has been reported to H M Coroner, they will issue a Medical Certificate of Death.
 This form will then be sent by a Coroner’s officer to The Registrar.
 There is no need for you to arrange to collect this certificate.
 In some cases while still awaiting specialist reports from medical professionals, the Coroner may issue an interim certificate to enable the funeral to take place before they conclude their investigation.